Online issues and worries: online grooming

 What if you've already sent a nude photo or video?

 If you've already sent photos or videos, there are things you can do to help.
-It’s not too late to look for help, even if you've been tricked into trusting someone online.
-Being groomed into doing something like this is never your fault.
+It’s not too late to look for help, even if you've been tricked into trusting someone online, or if they are blackmailing you by threatening to share the images that you have sent.
+Being groomed into doing something like this is never your fault, and must be reported.
 Don't let embarrassment stop you from finding the help that you need.
 If you are under 18 and a nude or sexual image or video has been posted online, try the Report Remove tool to get it taken down.

 Where to go for help